-1. POLICY STATEMENT
+1. INTRODUCTION

-- 1.1 It is our policy to conduct all of our business in an honest and ethical manner.
-We take a zero- tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery. - 1.2 We will uphold all laws relevant to countering bribery and corruption.
-However, we remain bound by the laws of the UK, including the Bribery Act 2010, in respect of our conduct both within the UK and abroad. - 1.3 The purpose of this policy is to: - (a) set out our responsibilities, and of those working for us, in observing and upholding our position on bribery and corruption; and - (b) provide information and guidance to those working for us on how to recognise and deal with bribery and corruption issues. - 1.4 It is a criminal offence to offer, promise, give, request or accept a bribe.
+It is our policy to conduct all of our business in an honest and ethical manner.
+We take a zero- tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery.

+We will uphold all laws relevant to countering bribery and corruption.
+However, we remain bound by the laws of the UK, including the Bribery Act 2010, in respect of our conduct both within the UK and abroad.

+The purpose of this policy is to:

+set out our responsibilities, and of those working for us, in observing and upholding our position on bribery and corruption; and provide information and guidance to those working for us on how to recognise and deal with bribery and corruption issues.

+It is a criminal offence to offer, promise, give, request or accept a bribe.
 Individuals found guilty can be punished by up to ten years' imprisonment and/or a fine.
-As an employer, if we fail to prevent bribery we could face an unlimited fine, be excluded from tendering for public contracts and face damage to our reputation.
-We therefore take our legal responsibilities very seriously. - 15 In this policy, third party means any individual or organisation you come into contact with during the course of your work for us, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties. - 1.6 In this policy, Compliance Manager means Asmana Iftakhar, Lyreco UK People & Culture Director. - 1.7 This policy does not form part of any employee's contract of employment and we may amend it at any time.
+As an employer, if we fail to prevent bribery, we could face an unlimited fine, be excluded from tendering for public contracts and face damage to our reputation.
+We therefore take our legal responsibilities very seriously.

+In this policy, third party means any individual or organisation you come into contact with during the course of your work for us, and includes actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies, including their advisors, representatives and officials, politicians and political parties.

+In this policy, Compliance Manager means Asmana Iftakhar, Lyreco UK People & Culture Director.

+This policy does not form part of any employee's contract of employment, and we may amend it at any time.